geekley/WebAppTabs/README.md

 License
 ------------

 As always feel free to fork.
-This project is MPL/GPL/LGPL tri-licensed.
+This project is licensed under MPL-2.0.